vk12122/bitvijays.github.io-sphinx/docs/LFC-VulnerableMachines.rst

 * Mostly, if there's only port open like ssh and the IP might be acting as a interface between two networks?
 Like IT and OT.
 Probably, try to add that IP address as a default route?
 As it might be acting as a router?

 * If you are trying to figure out the hostname of the machine and the DNS-Server is not configured, may be try to do a Full Nmap Scan -A Option?
-(Still need to figure out how does that work:)
+(Still need to figure out how does that work)

 * Want to send a email via the SMTP server something like SMTP-Open-Relay utilize `Swaks <http://www.jetmore.org/john/code/swaks/>`_ Swiss Army Knife for SMTP.